socraticDevBlog/eng_blog/src/pages/posts/080-git-is-not-a-hammer.md

 > _a developer
 > frantically messages them asking to "delete my last commit pushed to production because it
-> contains some secret value".
+> contains some secret value"._
 >
-> DevOps engineers all remember that first time they
+> _DevOps engineers all remember that first time they
 > witnessed a developer blank stare when they suggested that he should change the value of his secret
 > because it already touched the Internet.
-That stare so blank that you feel bad;
+A stare so blank that it feels bad;
 > a little like you've had asked them to hand over their first born._

 Do you expect a brain surgeon to agree to perform surgery without anesthesia